 AB InBev mitigates its exposure through a variety of mechanisms.
-It has established minimum counterparty credit ratings and enters into reviews any external downgrade in credit rating immediately.
+It has established minimum counterparty credit ratings and enters into transactions only with financial institutions of investment grade rating.
+The company monitors counterparty credit exposures closely and reviews any external downgrade in credit rating immediately.
 To mitigate pre-settlement risk, counterparty minimum credit standards become more stringent with increases in the duration of the derivatives.
-To minimize the concentration of counterparty credit risk, the company enters into derivative transactions with different financial institutions
+To minimize the concentration of counterparty credit risk, the company enters into derivative transactions with different financial institutions.

 The company also has master netting agreements with all of the financial institutions that are counterparties to over the counter (OTC) derivatives.
 These agreements allow for the net settlement of assets and liabilities arising from different transactions with the same counterparty.
-Based on these factors, AB inBev considers the impact of the risk of counterparty default as at 31 December 2018 to be limited
+Based on these factors, AB InBev considers the impact of the risk of counterparty default as at 31 December 2018 to be

-1 Sensitivity analysis is assessed based on the yearly volatility using daily observable market data during 250 days at 31 December 2018 2 Sensitivity analysis is assessed based on the yearly volatility using daily observable market data during 250 days at 31 December 2017
+Sensitivity analysis is assessed based on the yearly volatility using daily observable market data during 250 days at 31 December 2018 Sensitivity analysis is assessed based on the yearly volatility using daily observable market data during 250 days at 31 December 2017